Shirish-Patel-03/Shirish-Patel-03/README.md

 Hey, I'm Shirish 👋

-3rd-year CS student at BIT Durg, figuring out ML and Data Science — one notebook at a time.
+Final year CS student at BIT Durg, figuring out ML and Data Science — one notebook at a time.

 I'm in that early stage where I'm learning more than I'm building, but I'm trying to change that ratio every week.